 All records that are maintained in accordance with Subpart CC standards, including those stored electronically, must be maintained in a central location and be easily accessible during inspections.
-The following table summarizes the recordkeeping requirements which apply to an external floating roof tank.
+The following table summarizes the recordkeeping requirements which apply to a pressure tank.